smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 When performing the configuration steps above, consider how the following list of Operator Replay job control parameters may apply.
 Various job control profiles are supported, making Operator Replay script jobs more adaptable to varying system security requirements.

-## Summary of Operator Replay Job Control Parameters
+## Operator Replay Job Control Parameters

 These are the options to be considered when defining Operator Replay script execution jobs.
 These parameters are grouped into the following separate topics: